PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 # Table of content
 1. Meaning
 1. Reason for Ambidexterity
-1. Emergence of Ambidextrious Organisations
+1. Emergence of Ambidextrous Organisations
 1. Exploitation and Exploration
 1. Innovation
-1. Ambidetrious Organisations
+1. Ambidetrous Organisations
 1. Takeaways

 ---